rodneyshupe/Cookbook/Recipes/Sauces/GochujangWingSauce.rst

 Directions
 ----------

-1. In a small sauce pot, combine all the ingredients and cook down for 1-2 minutes.
+1. Combine all the ingredients in a small sauce pot and cook down until thickened, 1-2 minutes.
-2. Let it cool and then pour into a bottle to save for your chicken wings.
+2. Let it cool, then pour into a bottle to save for your chicken wings.